Sitecore-ESearch/ESearch/README.md

 ## ESearch
 <img src="./img/ESearch_Logo.svg" width="400px">

 ESearch is a simple search module for Sitecore XP.
-This project is created as a submission for "[konabos Search UI Competition](https://www.konabos.com/search-ui-competition)".
+This project is created as a submission for [konabos Search UI Competition](https://www.konabos.com/search-ui-competition).

 **Warning: This software is still in the beta stage.**